Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Introduction

 The recent horizon-scale observations by the Event Horizon Telescope (EHT) of M87$^*$ \cite{Akiyama:2019eap} and Sgr~A$^*$ \cite{Akiyama:2022l12} supermassive central objects have opened an unprecedented window into the strong-gravity regime, providing direct measurements of the size and morphology of the emitting region surrounding supermassive compact objects~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
-These observations are broadly consistent with the shadow predicted by General Relativity for a Kerr black hole \cite{Falcke:1999pj,Gralla:2019xty,Chael:2021rjo,Vincent:2022fwj}, yet the current disk-modeling and observational uncertainties still allow for the possibility of alternative compact configurations \cite{Vagnozzi:2022moj}, in particular those that lack an event horizon.
+These observations are broadly consistent with the shadow predicted by general relativity for a Kerr black hole \cite{Falcke:1999pj,Gralla:2019xty,Chael:2021rjo,Vincent:2022fwj}, yet the current disk-modeling and observational uncertainties still allow for the possibility of alternative compact configurations \cite{Vagnozzi:2022moj}, in particular those that lack an event horizon.
 Among the most theoretically motivated candidates are stars supported by ultralight bosonic fields, including boson stars, oscillatons, and more general solitonic condensates.
-As emphasized in Refs.~\cite{Rosa:2022tfv,Rosa:2023hfm,Rosa:2022toh,Rosa:2023qcv,Rosa:2024bqv,Rosa:2024eva,Tamm:2023wvn,Rosa:2025dzq}, horizon-scale imaging places important constraints on the allowed compactness, light-bending properties, and emission profiles of these configurations, thereby linking EHT measurements to fundamental physics questions regarding the existence and role of ultralight fields in astrophysics and cosmology.
+As emphasized in Refs.~\cite{Rosa:2022tfv,Rosa:2023hfm,Rosa:2022toh,Rosa:2023qcv,Rosa:2024bqv,Rosa:2024eva,Tamm:2023wvn,Rosa:2025dzq}, horizon-scale imaging places important constraints on the allowed compactness, light-bending properties, and emission profiles of these configurations, thereby linking EHT measurements to fundamental physics questions regarding the existence and role of ultralight fields in astrophysics and cosmology. {Moreover, the next-generation EHT is expected to significantly improve angular resolution, dynamic range, temporal coverage, and multifrequency imaging capabilities, opening the prospect of probing smaller-scale and time-dependent features in horizon-scale images~\cite{Ayzenberg:2023hfw}.}